 2017 Rating Revaluation

-The timetable for the next business rates revaluation in Scotland is as follows:
+The timeline for the 2017 Business Rates Revaluation in Scotland is as follows:

-If you require further information on how these changes may impact on your own circumstances please contact Scott Strachan who heads our Business Rates Department.
+Otherwise, if you require more information on the 2017 Revaluation and the appeal process please contact Scott Strachan, who heads our Business Rates Department.